Keyboard shortcuts

 Approach 1: QAP (Quadratic Arithmetic Program)

-Historical context: QAP was introduced by Gennaro, Gentry, Parno, and Rabin in the Pinocchio system (2013), one of the first practical SNARKs.
+QAP was introduced by Gennaro, Gentry, Parno, and Rabin in the Pinocchio system (2013), one of the first practical SNARKs.
 Groth16 (2016) refined and optimized this approach, achieving the smallest proof size known for pairing-based systems.
 Today, QAP is primarily associated with Groth16.
 Modern systems have moved to other arithmetizations (PLONKish, AIR, sum-check), but QAP remains important for applications where proof size is paramount.

-The Key Idea: Instead of checking $m$ separate constraints, check one polynomial divisibility.
+The key idea: instead of checking $m$ separate constraints, check one polynomial divisibility.

 For each column $j$ of the R1CS matrices, define polynomials $A_j(X), B_j(X), C_j(X)$ that interpolate the column values at points ${1, 2, \ldots, m}$.
 (So $A_j(i)$ equals the entry in row $i$, column $j$ of matrix $A$.)